 - If mindfulness is the ability to be present, and Meditation is the best way of learning that skill, then ‘headspace’ could be considered the outcome.

 - Andy claims headspace is the place of contentment beyond what emotion is at play on the outside, good or bad.
 Essentially, it’s ‘being OK’ with whatever thoughts you’re experiencing or emotions you’re feeling.

 1) Meditation & Thoughts –

-- Myth No 1 – The purpose of meditation is emptying the mind for good.
-The first thing to get straight is that meditation does not make you think!
-All it does is shine a big bright light on your mind so that you can see it more clearly.
+- Myth No 1 – The purpose of Meditation is to empty the mind for good.
+The first thing to get straight is that Meditation does not make you think!
+All it does is shine an ample bright light on your mind so that you can see it more clearly.
 This bright light is awareness.

 2) Meditation & Emotions –

-- And as long as there’s resistance, there’s no room or acceptance.
-And as long as we don’t have acceptance, there’s no way of having a peaceful mind.
+- And as long as there’s resistance, there’s no room for acceptance.
+And as long as we don’t have approval, there’s no way of having a peaceful mind.

-- If you can give up your desire to always experience pleasant things, at the same time give up your fear of experiencing unpleasant things, then you’ll have a quiet mind.
+- You’ll have a quiet mind if you can give up your desire to experience pleasant things while giving up your fear of experiencing unpleasant things.

 3) Gentle Curiosity –

-- It’s a common mistake to make in meditation, to search for some kind of experience or want to be rewarded with some sign of progress or fruition, but peace of mind or insight will always be elusive if we are trying too hard to find it.
+- It’s a common mistake to make in Meditation, to search for some experience or want to be rewarded with some sign of progress or fruition, but peace of mind or insight will always be elusive if we are trying too hard to find it.

 Part II – The Practice

 At the heart of most meditation techniques is the intention to remain focused, relaxed, and with that natural quality of awareness.